Communication situations are any kind of situation in which communication takes place.

 Stress job interviews can be intimidating, but if you come prepared and are confident in your abilities, it can be a fun challenge.
 Here are some tips on how to handle a stress interview:

-• Keep control of yourself — If the pace of questioning becomes frantic, that doesn’t mean you need to offer rapid-fire answers.
-You can take a moment to reflect and calmly answer the question without putting additional pressure on yourself by speeding up;
+• Keep control of yourself.
+If the pace of questioning becomes frantic, that doesn’t mean you need to offer rapid-fire answers.
+You can take a moment to reflect and calmly answer.

-• Remember not to take it personally — Depending on the nature of the interview, the interviewer might be rude, unpleasant, or harsh, e.g., by simulating a situation with a difficult customer.
-It’s essential to remember that this is not a reflection of what they think about you but a mere technique to assess your stress response.
+• Remember not to take it personally.
+Depending on the nature of the interview, the interviewer might be rude, unpleasant, or harsh, e.g., by simulating a situation with a difficult customer.
+Remember that this is not a reflection of what they think about you but a mere technique to assess your stress response.

 Exit interviews